Emerjoin/Hi-Framework-docs/1.1.0/tutorials/docs-project/topics/01_tutorials/04_angular/01_custom-angular-modules.md

 ```
  |-- webapp
         |-- WEB-INF
-            |-- hi.xml
         |-- webroot
         |-- views
-        |-- template-name.html
-        |-- template-name.js
+        |-- ...
         |-- run.js
 ```
 ## Declaring the modules
-To achieve this goal, you will have to set the __Hi.$config.angular.modules__ variable with your modules's names array.
+To achieve this goal, you will have to set the __Hi.$config.angular.modules__ variable with your modules names array.

 Your __run.js__ file will look like this:<br>